angelami4/CSC225/README.md

 This is a game created for Quinnipiac's SER225 Agile Development class.
 Students will be paired up in teams for an entire semester, and will utilize agile development to work further on this game.
 This usually involves adding features and fixing bugs (I'm sure there are bugs...)
+The game created is based off of Quinnipiac's historic run to win the Men's Ice Hockey Championship.
+Play as Boomer the Bobcat to defeat the mascots of the schools the team beat to get the chip!

 ## How to run this project?
 I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Java (min version 8).